-Welcome to Part 3 of our Website Traffic Blueprint article series, where we show you how to drive new traffic automatically to your website using the WordPress CMS.
+Welcome to Part Three of our Web Traffic Blueprint article series, where we show you how to create an automated web traffic machine using the WordPress CMS platform.

-In Part One of this series, we explained why using an expertly configured WordPress website or blog is the key to automating traffic to your site …
+In Part One of this article series, we provided an overview of the process, and explained why using an expertly configured WordPress website is the key to automating traffic to your site …

-(With an expertly configured WordPress web site, all you have to do is add new content on a consistent basis to automatically bring web traffic!)
+(With an expertly configured WordPress site, all you have to do is add great content regularly to automatically begin bringing more web traffic!)

 In Part 2, we focused on the setup phase.
-We explained the best way to start if you don’t have a web presence yet, how to set everything up if you already have a website, and what to do if your existing site has been built with WordPress.
+We explained the best way to start if you don’t have a web presence yet, how to set things up if you already have a website, and what to do if your existing website was built using WordPress.

-(In Part two we show you where to set up WordPress on your domain)
+(In Part two we show you how to set up WordPress on your domain)

-In this article, we look at the configuration phase of the traffic blueprint.
-We explain how a WordPress site should be configured in order to ensure that web traffic will automatically start flowing as you start posting new content to your web site.
+In this section of the series, we discuss the configuration phase of the traffic blueprint.
+We explain how to configure a WordPress site to automatically drive new traffic just by publishing content to your site.

-Being able to attract more visitors to one’s website is often cited by many business owners as one of their greatest challenges online.
-With business becoming ever more competitive on a global scale, it’s worth learning about every advantage available to get better results online.
+The ability to attract more visitors to one’s website is often cited by website owners as one of their greatest challenges online.
+With business becoming ever more competitive, it’s worth looking into every opportunity you can to improve your own results online.

-The ability to automatically generate traffic on demand can provide you with a tremendous advantage.
-An expertly configured WordPress site gives your business an immediate advantage from the very start.
+Having the ability to automatically generate traffic on demand is a huge advantage.
+For business owners, having an expertly configured website means having an immediate competitive advantage from the word “go”.

 Configuration Is The Difference

-There is a difference between an expertly configured WordPress site and a site that has been professionally installed and set up by an expert website builder but not necessarily configured to its fullest advantage.
+There is a significant difference between an expertly configured WordPress site and a website that has been professionally installed and set up by a web-building expert but not necessarily configured to its fullest advantage.

-Here’s a simple way to understand the differences:
+Here’s a simple way to describe the difference:

-An expertly configured WordPress site gives you a web presence plus an automated online business marketing process!
+An expertly configured WordPress website gives you a professional web presence and online business marketing automation!

-(An expertly configured website gives you a professional web presence with a built-in automated online business marketing tool!)
+(An expertly configured website gives you a web presence and a built-in automated online business marketing system!)

-Not only is additional labor required to build and integrate an automated online business marketing process into your website, it also takes a special type of expertise.
+Not only is more labor required to build and integrate an automated online business marketing system into your website, it also takes a special type of expertise.

 Knowing Where To Tap